 - Tools for client recruitment and retention are abundant.
 They include the use of social media and legal practice websites.

 But, changing workplace culture is hard; this post offers tips and solutions to changing a legal firm’s culture so that the enterprise embraces technology.

 - Change starts at the top, and leading by example is a good practice.
 But shifting a legal firm to a culture that embraces technology, or for any cultural change should not be imposed, it must be nurtured.
 This requires that your colleagues and staffers be educated on how technology benefits them, with your experiences using technology as examples.
 Some suggest that a multi-level committee is established with the mission of encouraging the use of technology before it is imposed.
 When a law practice seeks to change its culture, it is important to make employees feel informed and safe – and not fear that technology is being introduced to replace them.

 - Be sure that the new technology culture meets the targets and objectives of your legal office.

 - Keep the new culture aligned with progressive work practices (such as work from home) as they are introduced

 - Monitor and measure how your technological culture evolves as you implement changes.

 The Data Center is an experienced provider of IT managed services.
-We are located in Albany and can be reached at (518) 459-3282 or email@example.com.
+We are located in Albany and can be reached at (518) 459-DATA (3282) or firstname.lastname@example.org.